oceans aware: inform, inspire, involve

 the more you know about the ocean the more you can do to protect and restore it

-oceans aware is an information platform designed to inform, inspire and involve.
+oceans aware is designed to inform, inspire and involve.
 It offers information on ocean-related themes, explaining ocean challenges, showcasing possible solutions and putting the spotlight on organizations involved in ocean protection.

 It aims to encourage you to delve deeper into ocean-related topics, to inspire you to follow a lifestyle that supports the ocean, to prompt you to get involved in ocean protection, to find ways to restore the ocean to a state where it is no longer under threat.